HERA-Team/librarian/docs/Searching.md

 }
 ```

-There are also a few clauses that you specify that do not fall into the
+There are also a few clauses that you can specify that do not fall into the
 attribute-matching schema described above.
 They are:

 #### not-older-than